-Name Status Indication

-On The system has started up successfully.

-ပ် (Power) Flashing The system is starting up or the firmware is being upgraded.
+Name Status Indication On The system has started up successfully. ப் (Power) Flashing The system is starting up or the firmware is being upgraded.
 Do not disconnect or power off your router.
 Off Power is off.

-Name Status Indication (2.4GHz Wireless) On The 2.4GHz wireless band is enabled.
-Off The 2.4GHz wireless band is disabled.
-(5GHz Wireless) On The 5GHz wireless band is enabled.
-Off The 5GHz wireless band is disabled.
-On A powered-on device is connected to the router's corresponding Ethernet port. 년 (Ethernet) Off No powered-on device is connected to the router's corresponding Ethernet port.
-Green On Internet service is available. ⊘ (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+On The 2.4GHz wireless band is enabled. ລີ (2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.
+On The 5GHz wireless band is enabled. ள் (5GHz Wireless) Off The 5GHz wireless band is disabled. ♀(Ethernet) On At least one powered-on device is connected to the router's LAN port.
+(2) Off No powered-on device is connected to the router's LAN port.
+Blue On Internet service is available.
+2 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
 Off The router's Internet port is unplugged.
-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. , 2, Flashing WPS connection is in progress.
+(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. ( 5) Flashing WPS connection is in progress.
 This may take up to 2 minutes.
+On The inserted USB device is ready to use. Ų (USB) Flashing A USB device is being identified.
+Off No device is plugged into the USB port.

 1. 2.
-2. The Back Panel
+2. The Side and Back Panel

-The router's ports (view from left to right) are located on the rear panel.
+The following parts (view from left to right) are located on the side and rear panel.

-Item Description Power Port For connecting the router to a power socket via the provided power adapter.
-On/Off Button Press this button to power on or off the router.
-Reset Button Press and hold this button for more than 5 seconds to reset the router to its factory default settings.
-USB For connecting to a USB device.
+Item Description WiFi Button Press and hold the WiFi button for about 2 seconds to turn on or off the wireless function of your router.
+USB 3.0 Port For connecting to a USB 3.0 device or a USB 3.0 printer.
+It is also compatible with USB 2.0 devices.
+USB 2.0 Port For connecting to a USB 2.0 device or a USB 2.0 printer.
+Docot //MDC Dutton Press and hold this button for less than 5 seconds to enable the WPS function.
+Reset/WPS Button Press and hold this button for more than 5 seconds to reset the router to its factory default settings.
 Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
 Ethernet Ports (1/2/3/4) For connecting your PC or other Ethernet network devices to the router.
-WPS/Wi-Fi Press this button, and immediately press the WPS button on your device.
-The WPS LED of the router should change from flashing to solid on, indicating successful WPS connection.
-Press and hold the Wi-Fi button for about 2 seconds to turn on or off the wireless function of your router.
+Power On/Off Button Press this button to power on or off the router.
+Power Port For connecting the router to a power socket via the provided power adapter.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.